 I like to keep offline content readily available for such a time.
 You can use the smart download feature on Netflix to automatically download your favorite TV shows for watching later.
 Read about more such features in our detailed guide on Netflix tricks.

+You might want to try this method if you have a little slower internet connection.
 Netflix automatically selects the best suitable streaming video quality for your internet speed.
 However, it only works if you have set the streaming quality on Auto.
-So, if you have set the default streaming quality on High, lower it to use less internet bandwidth.
+So, if you have set the default streaming quality to High, lower it to use less internet bandwidth.
 I will compromise a little quality over interrupted binge-watching anytime.
 Besides, watching a show in HD instead of UHD isn’t that bad, given you can avoid the annoying buffering on Netflix.
 This trick is most helpful if you are watching Netflix using your smartphone, it will save your mobile data.
 Here’s how you can manually change the streaming quality on Netflix.

 - Open the Netflix website (visit) in a web browser.
 Hover over the profile icon at the top-right corner and click on ‘Account’.

 - Now, scroll down and click on the Profile for which you want to change the streaming quality.

 - Select Medium or Low for lower video quality.
 Or, you can keep it on Auto if you trust Netflix.

 - Lastly, click on the Save button to confirm your choice.

 You have successfully changed the video streaming quality for your Netflix profile.
 The setting is exclusive to each Profile.
 Therefore, other profiles on your Netflix account will still use the streaming quality set for them.